Artwork Page for The Moon-Viewing Promontory, from One Hundred Views of Famous Places in Edo

 Description

-Hiroshige, who frequently designed prints with unusual or humorous viewpoints, has placed the viewer by pine trees, peering through a doorway at the end of a moon-viewing party.
-The silhouette of an elaborately coiffed woman is visible through a translucent paper door; only her hem trails into the room.
-Another person remains seated on the floor in the upper right, near a musical instrument and a tray with blue-and-white ceramics.
-This figure may still be admiring the autumn moon over ships in Tokyo Bay.
+Here, Utagawa Hiroshige’s design places the viewer by pine trees, peering beyond a doorway at the end of a moon-viewing party.
+The silhouette of a figure with an elaborate hairstyle is visible through a translucent paper door; only the person’s hem trails into view.
+Another individual remains seated on the floor in the upper right, near a musical instrument and a tray with blue-and-white ceramics, possibly still admiring the autumn moon over ships in Edo (now Tokyo) Bay.

-The Moon-Viewing Promontory, from the series One Hundred Views of Famous Places in Edo
+The Moon-Viewing Promontory, from One Hundred Views of Famous Places in Edo

 1857